thefisk/blog/content/posts/azure-management-api-2.md

 Now we have our Access Token set up we can make some requests.
 To start, the easiest thing to do is to get the details of a resource.
 This is done by sending a GET request to the endpoint `https://management.azure.com/subscriptions/{subId}/resourceGroups/{resourceGroupName}/providers/{resourceNameSpace}/{resourceType}/{resourceName}`

 One parameter you do need to specify is the api-version.
-This can be found by checking the 'JSON View' of your resource.
+This can be found by checking the 'JSON View' of your resource in the Azure Portal.

 Below we can see my set up, including response.
-I have hardcoded the entire URL but you could just as easily you environment variables again.
+I have hardcoded the entire URL but you could just as easily use environment variables again.

 ![Getting a Resource](/img/API2_04_Get_Resource.png)